The Dordogne region of Southwestern France

 Going down towards Bergerac and Bordeaux, its importance is that it irrigates the land of the words most famous vineyards…….when you hear some one refer to wines as “Cotes de…” they are referring to the slopping area going towards a river.
 Here, it is the Dordogne River.
 There are hundreds of vineyards all along the way with different appelations – names – many of which never make it to the USA, but are as delicious as the expensive Bordeaux wines we see in the USA.
 See wines section

 You will often see this area referred to as the Perigord.
 The Green Perigord – Vert – refers to the verdant area with many rivers and streams; The White Perigord – Blanc – with limestone plateaux and wide valleys; The Purple Perigord – Pourpre – where most of the wine is; and The Black Perigord – Noir – covered by many woods of pine and oak.

 Another highlight of this area is the food.
 It is best known for their Foie Gras – this in the liver of a goose that has been fattened…….there is even a wine that is specifically made to drink with foie gras called Monbazillac .
 I have never seen it in the USA.
 It is sweet, but very subtle, not sugary.
-The fields of sunflowers are all over – they use them a lot – seeds, oil, margarine.
+There are also many fields of sunflowers – they use them a lot – seeds, oil, margarine.

 Walnuts are also a specialty and salads come with walnuts and walnut oil drizzled on them.
-There is a Nut Museum where you can visit and buy walnut products.
+There is a Nut Museum where you can visit and buy walnut products, including a walnut liqueur.
 Truffles are not really in season when we are there, but are available in restaurants.
 Lastly, prunes are very prevalent in this area.
-Of course there is prune liquor which is delicious !
+Of course there is prune liqueur which is delicious !